If you help run a product company or hardware startup and you want to grow your sales channels, you know…

 In ecommerce businesses order fulfillment is considered a back-end aspect of operations because it doesn’t directly affect the rate of sales.
 But that doesn’t mean that it isn’t an important aspect of your business—you should invest time and resources into making sure that your order fulfillment is as efficient as possible, because it contributes to your bottom line.
 To streamline any system, you must track and measure all aspects of it accurately, and to do so for order fulfillment operations means finding the right performance indicators (KPIs) that will keep you goal oriented and constantly growing.
 If you partner with a third-party logistics provider (3PL) to outsource order fulfillment they should be instrumental in helping establish relevant key performance indicators and provide you with detailed reports.

-Having the right set of KPIs will allow you to look deep into the operations of your warehouse and order fulfillment process (or in the case that you work with a 3PL, how your products move through their fulfillment center).
-By collecting the right metrics over a set period of time you will be able to better forecast trends and plan for growth in the future.
-KPIs will also help you set benchmarks as goals, or to see how your business compares with other industry competitors.
-By looking at the benchmark KPIs across all aspects of your business you will be able to determine where you might need to add resources, where you’re losing money, or where your supply chain may not be working at maximum efficiency.Before you dive into KPIs that cover all aspects of your business, here are some key order fulfillment metrics you’ll want to focus on, since order fulfillment operations usually includes receiving, put away, storage, picking, packing, and shipping.
+Having the right set of KPIs will allow you to look deep into the operations of your warehouse and order fulfillment process (or in the case that you work with a 3PL as your fulfillment partner, how your products move through their fulfillment center).
+By collecting the right performance metrics over a set period of time you will be able to better forecast trends and plan for growth in the future.
+Order fulfillment KPIs will also help you set benchmarks as goals, or to see how your business compares with other industry competitors.
+By looking at the benchmark KPIs across all aspects of your business you will be able to determine where you might need to add resources, where you’re losing money, or where your supply chain may not be working at maximum efficiency.Before you dive into KPIs that cover all aspects of your business, here are some key order fulfillment metrics you’ll want to focus on, since order fulfillment operations usually includes receiving, put away, storage, order picking, packing, and shipping.

 Below are some examples of KPIs and how they can help you streamline your order fulfillment.
 A 3PL will usually have a standard set of KPIs that they use for all of their clients, but they should also be able to put together customized reports that fit your unique business and marketplace.

 Inventory accuracy measures how well the fulfillment center workers that are receiving and preparing your products are operating.
 Inventory accuracy is measured in two ways: the first is called a cycle count, and the second is a physical inventory count.
 A cycle count involves counting a small subset of your inventory in a specific location on a specific day.
 You can then extrapolate that to give you a better picture of your overall inventory accuracy.
 A physical inventory count is much more time consuming and tedious task.
 With a physical inventory count you actually go through your entire inventory and count every product and SKU.
 In both of these, you take the numbers that you get from the count you perform and compare it to the records you have of what the inventory numbers should be.
 If they are outside the normal error rate that you preset, then there is an issue in your supply chain that needs to be fixed.
+This can also help with inventory management and order accuracy.

 Perfect Order Rate